 Dental Bonding

-Dental bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored, or misarranged.
+Dental bonding offers a versatile alternative to veneers and serves as a restorative option for teeth that are chipped, cracked, discolored, misaligned, or otherwise cosmetically damaged.

-Dental bonding includes preparing the tooth for the procedure by lightly etching the surface and applying a bonding liquid.
-Once the liquid sets, a plastic resin is applied and sculpted into the desired shape.
-Once set, the resin is trimmed, smoothed and polished to a natural appearance.
+Dental bonding begins with gently preparing the tooth by lightly etching its surface, then applying a bonding agent.
+After the material sets, a tooth-colored resin is placed, shaped to achieve the desired look, then carefully trimmed, smoothed, and polished for a natural finish.

 • Dental bonding vs. veneers—which one should I get?